ShaneYuTH/RsPiCPUTempMonitor/README.md

    saved as key-value pairs in your "twitter_api_credentials" .JSON file.
 At this point your Twitter App has been authorized to perform actions on your bot account and you are ready to post!

-POSTING A BOT-TWEET
+POSTING A BOT-TWEET:

 7. Run the "driver_file.py" file and enter a custom tweet.
 Head over to twitter to see that your tweet is successful!

 :::::::::::::::::::::::::::::::::::::::: WEB-SCRAPER SECTION :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 Written by Xiaoman Yang

-CREATING FUNCTIONS
+CREATING FUNCTIONS:

 1. The get_url() function takes one parameter which will be the location of your chosen, and returns the url of that location.

 2. The get_info() function takes one parameter as well, and it finds all the data you're looking for as they have different attributes under the tag, which includes the location of the work, the company that is hiring and a short description of what is expected for the job.
     It stores the information in a 3-element tuple and returns it.

-THE MAIN() FUNCTION
+THE MAIN() FUNCTION:

 1.Create a list of locations to run through.

 2. For each city,  create an empty list to save the data you fetch.